ParallelMaths/parallel/pages/7-13-good-will-hunting.md

 <input type="text" solution="10"/>

 ---
 The correct answer is 10 trees.
-You would have scored 2 marks if you answered 9 or 11, and 1 mark if you answered 8 or 12.

 Here are the 10 allowable trees:

 ![](/resources/7-13-good-will-hunting/graph-10a.png)
 ![](/resources/7-13-good-will-hunting/graph-10b.png)